oyeyipo45/shortlet/README.md

 # Challenges
 * Caching and deciding time frame to invalidate cache
 * To run unit tests (controllers) in development mode
+* Data processing

 # Features include
   * E2E and unit tests.
+  * Filtering countries
+  * Logging

 # Potential Improvements
 * Logging using datadog
 * Using redis for caching instead of Nestjs default cache manager
+* Extensive error handling

+# Aspect I'm most proud of
+* The overall project structure
+   * This makes the application easily extendable
+   * We could easily swap data sources with minimal updates
+* The losely coupled nature of the application
+   * Services are independent of each other